code123-tech/Basics_Java_With_OOP_Concepts/Concurrency/README.md

     }
 }
 ```
+The main use I always seem to find for using a thread-pool is that is very nicely manages a very common problem:
+producer-consumer.
+In this pattern, someone needs to constantly send work items (the producer) to be processed by someone
+else (the consumers).
+The work items are obtained from some stream-like source, like a socket, a database, or a collection
+of disk files, and needs multiple workers in order to be processed efficiently.
+The main components identifiable here are:
+`the producer: a thread that keeps posting jobs
+a queue where the jobs are posted
+the consumers: worker threads that take jobs from the queue and execute them`
+In addition to this, synchronization needs to be employed to make all this work correctly, since reading and writing to the
+queue without synchronization can lead to corrupted and inconsistent data.
+Also, we need to make the system efficient, since
+the consumers should not waste CPU cycles when there is nothing to do.
+Now this pattern is very common, but to implement it from scratch it takes a considerable effort, which is error-prone and
+needs to be carefully reviewed.
+The solution is the thread pool (Uses ArrayBlocking Queue).
+It very conveniently manages the work queue, the consumer threads
+and all the synchronization needed.
+All you need to do is play the role of the producer and feed the pool with tasks!

+(Reference of above paragraph from <a href="https://stackoverflow.com/questions/9717901/poc-proof-of-concept-of-threadpools-with-executors">Stackoverflow</a>)

 3. The Fork/Join Framework - introduced in Java 7.
 4. Completable Future - Introduced in Java 8.